bfaloona/mango/README.md

 ### The Data and Body Attributes

 A handful of attributes are automatically inserted into every content page and **cannot** be altered in the header.
-The content page's data and pre-rendered body are accessed via the `data` and `body` attributes respectively.
+Two such attributes are `data` and `body` which contain a content page's data and pre-rendered body respectively.

 For example, given the following content page: